 There are two kinds.

-- The Classic Workshops start with a formula we know and we reimagine it.
+- The Diploma starts with a formula we know.
 The focus is on the application of the knowledge from the research to a known recipe.
 We will be reevaluating the flour, and creating a suite of the symbiotic recipe around the formulas.
+It is more suitable for beginners.

 What to expect